eeb313-2019/Group_6/doc/analysis-plan.md

 # Possible analyses
 ### I. How to answer research questions
 For variable community composition, we plan to plot them with PCA and spatial autocorrelation, identify dominant genus (simpson's index), abundance/importance (if have over 10 genus).
-Including species richness as another variable related to community composition.
-Other variables includes: land use, pH, season, sites, year, water-body type.

-We predict that there is a direct relationship between land use, pH, and season to community composition, while land use and season also influence pH.
-Our model selection and PCA will be based on these predictions.

-#### Q1
-	community composition/species richness
-	season
+Dependent variables: community composition for each site, species richness, species evenness.
+Independent variables includes: nutrient, pH, seasonality, substrate, dissolved oxygen, sites.

+We predict that the independent variables will affect the dependent variables, and conservation action will be dependent on the community composition, species richness and speices evenness of the sites.

+Use mixed models (or structure equation model) for the realationship between dependent variables and independent variables

-PCA for community composition
+PCA of abundance - community composition for each site

-linear mixed model and model selection - year random effect

-#### Q2
-	community composition/species richness
-	land use (use proxy for land use)
-Spatial correlation between community composition and land use

-PCA

-Model selection with water-body type and sites as random effect

-#### Q3
-	pH
-	community composition/species richness
-Spatial correlation between community composition and pH
+MANOVA - community composition similarity

-PCA

-Model selection with water-body type and sites as random effect
+Spatial autocorrelation for sites with dependent variabels (pH, seasonality, substrate)

 #### II.
 How do we formulate the data